 Aside from automobiles, there are other fringe benefits that might be challenging.
 Partner A wants to insure his whole family.
 Partner B doesn’t need insurance.
 Partner A wants to buy a work laptop for home.
 Partner B already has a home setup.
 The list goes on and on, like a Journey song.

 Having a multi-entity structure keeps fringe benefits from becoming political hot potatoes around the office.

 Along the lines of fringe benefits comes reimbursements, and specifically Accountable Plan reimbursements (which we discuss in detail in a later chapter).
 Let’s say your home office is 250 square feet and your home is 2,500 square feet.
 That is 10% business use.
 But your partner lives in an apartment, and her business use percentage is 25%.
 But!
 You have a mortgage and property taxes, whereas your partner pays rent.
 How do we keep that equitable?
 Tough!

-Similarly to automobiles, we can establish a not-to-exceed reimbursement limit but doesn’t that hose the owner who has more expenses?
+Similar to automobiles, we can establish a not-to-exceed reimbursement limit but doesn’t that hose the owner who has more expenses?
 It certainly does.

-You fly first class and your partner flies economy.
+You fly first class and your partner slums it in economy.
 You want a new computer and your partner thinks a 486 is still the best.
 And if you know what a 486 is then you are certainly a product of the 90s.
 A multi-entity structure doesn’t necessarily solve all office politics, but it takes away some of the sting since you can spend what you want and get the maximum tax benefit without being crimped by your partner.

 As mentioned earlier, if your business activities including the locations of the owners span multiple states, a multi-entity arrangement will allow for less state scrutiny.
 Yes, you will pay your fair share of income taxes to each state that you have nexus in, but the states will have limited visibility into your world without requesting an audit.
 Why give them something to bother themselves with unnecessarily?